Working Holiday Visas Australians

 - Application fee.
 The preferred method is provision of credit card details.
 Please refer to Payment Options.

-- Proof of having paid the Contribution fee of EUR 215.
+- Proof of having paid the Contribution fee.

 - An original National Criminal History Record Check (Name check) not older than six months on the day you submit your application, delivered by the competent authority.
 This document has to be legalised by means of an Apostille.
 You can obtain the Apostille from the Department of Foreign Affairs and Trade in Australia / Department of Internal Affairs in New Zealand.
 See “Obtaining Documents”.